How to Play Texas Hold'em

 2. The Flop

 Three community cards are dealt face-up on the board.
 A second round of betting begins with the first active player to the left of the dealer.
+For a deeper breakdown of all three community-card stages, see flop, turn, and river explained.

 3. The Turn